piyushimself/AppTesting/Tip.md

 > Distinguish between what can be automated and what can be not.
 Don't waste time on `what can be not automated.`
 > Try to take technical as well as non technical bugs so you can trained yourself in both way.

-- One more way
+- *One more way*
 > A way to easy learning is to `follow hacker`.
-Follow one hacker and his methodology, `steal like an artist` way.
+Follow one hacker and his methodology, in `steal like an artist` way.
 Just read his approach and articles and then turn to other hacker for the same.
 In the end, you will have your own methodology.

 - Some major points that should be focus on:
 - Try to get original IP.
 Use SecurityTrails or hakoriginfinder type tools.
 You may need ASN for domain.